 1. Ensure that your curtains are fully drawn and thick enough to block unwanted light sources such as street lighting or early morning rays.

 2. Gradually decrease the lights as the night goes on, to maximise your body's preparation for sleep and production of melatonin.

 3. Commit to a regular and consistent 'lights out' time, to restore your sleep clock.

 4. Consider wearing a comfortable eye mask at night to deepen the darkness experience and protect your eyes from light.

 5. If you must use your phone at night e.g. using it as a night light to stumble to the bathroom or check on the children, set it to 'blue light filter' mode.
 This reduces the blue light exposure from the screen, and displays only the red spectrum, which is less disruptive to sleep patterns.

 6. You can boost your ability to sleep at night by exposing yourself to bright light during the day.
 This can also help with your mood and alertness.3

 If you’re still not sleeping well despite making friends with the dark, you may have a sleep disorder such as sleep apnea.
-You can do a simple online sleep assessment to see if you’re at risk of sleep apnea.
+You can do a simple free sleep assessment to see if you’re at risk of sleep apnea.
 Or if you’re having problems falling asleep take a look at some devices that may help you get to sleep faster.